wp-plugins/bepro-listings-real-estate/readme.txt

 	2. Authors - Show details for the author/ Real Estate agent
 	3. Bookings - Allow users to setup appointments
 	4. Tags - Highlight details regarding listings and allow users to search by them via tag cloud
+	5. Claim - Allow listing owners to claim their own listing.
+Great way to monetize

 == Installation ==